 - There is no one optimal set of healthy eating habits for everybody.
 Specifically, veganism can be healthy, even therapeutic, for some people, but it can be unhealthy for others.
 Similarly, eating good-quality red meat can be healthy for some people in moderation, but slightly poisonous for others.
 The same dichotomy applies to coffee, carbonated water, bananas, blackberries, leek, sweet potatoes, lentils, soy, echinacea, peanuts, and others.
 What is healthy for you may not be healthy for me and vice versa.
 This can be difficult for many people to accept.
 All anyone really knows is their own digestion.
 Many people assume that what is healthy for them is also healthy for everybody, since we are all human.
 Yes, we are all human, but we are not the same.
 We are each biochemically individual.
 In brief, the body is a garden, but your garden is not my garden.

-- Your blood type affects your digestion (your metabolism), such as the natural acidity of your stomach at rest, the secretion of your digestive enzymes, and possibly your iron balance.
+- Your blood type affects your digestion (your metabolism), such as the natural acidity of your stomach at rest, the secretion of your digestive enzymes, your lipid metabolism (digestion of nuts, seeds and oils), and possibly your iron balance.

 - Depending on your blood type, certain foods are either healthy, neutral, or unhealthy for you.
 Healthy foods keep your blood thin, while unhealthy foods make your blood coagulate very slightly.
 The details have to do with a selective reaction between the blood and lectins in the food, depending on your specific blood type and on the specific food.